emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 Platform code
 -------------

-Pick two-character codes for your operating system, processor architecture, and compiler toolchain, as described under :ref:`topic-platform`, and concatenate them to get a six-character platform code "``osarct``".
+Pick two-character codes for the new platform's operating system, processor architecture, and compiler toolchain, as described under :ref:`topic-platform`, and concatenate them to get a six-character platform code "``osarct``".